 If the chain starts, as it typically will with a cold, consider using over the counter cold medicines with a decongestant, if your child is otherwise healthy and over 2 years of age.
 If you are unsure about your child’s health, check with his or her physician, but most children over 2 years are able to take decongestants without trouble when given in appropriate doses (under 2 years check with a doctor first).
 The decongestant will help keep the sinuses and the ears from building fluid by decreasing the swelling in the nose.
-Decongestant medications typically used are medications such as pseudophedrine or phenylephrine which are usually grouped with other medications for cough and fever (i.e. Tylenol Cold or Dimetapp).
-Children’s Tylenol can be used in addition to a decongestant if the decongestant product does not have Tylenol in it.
-Tylenol can be used to help with fevers and can help your child feel better.
-Chicken soup and steam can be added if desired.
+Decongestant medications typically used are pseudophedrine or phenylephrine grouped with other medications for cough and fever (i.e. Tylenol Cold or Dimetapp).
+Children’s Tylenol may be used in addition to a decongestant if the decongestant product does not have Tylenol in it.
+Tylenol may be used to help with fevers and may help your child feel better.
+Chicken soup and steam may be added if desired.

 At what point should I take my child to an ENT specialist?

 Sore throat without nose congestion, or a particularly bad sore throat also warrants evaluation and a throat culture to help distinguish viral infections from strep throat which will require antibiotics to get better.
-Development of ear pain or fluid draining from the ear is also an ominous sign for the development of a bacterial ear infection which may also require antibiotics to get better.
+Development of ear pain or fluid draining from the ear is also an ominous sign for the development of a bacterial ear infection which may also require antibiotics.

 As we mentioned, frequent colds are expected in our younger children as a part of their immune system’s learning process.
-However, frequent infections of the ears, sinuses, and throat should not be considered normal and can be harmful to your child’s health.
+However, frequent infections of the ears, sinuses and throat should not be considered normal and can be harmful to your child’s health.
 Frequent ear infections may lead to hearing loss from fluid build up in the ears, or even more serious ear conditions.
-Frequent throat infections can lead to swollen tonsils and adenoids causing night time breathing problems such as snoring, sleep apnea, as well as increased frequency of ear and throat infections from bacteria that stay in the tonsils and adenoids.
-Treatment with medication or surgery may be indicated in these situations.
-In these situations, a visit to an ear nose and throat specialist may be helpful.
+Frequent throat infections may lead to swollen tonsils and adenoids causing night time breathing problems such as snoring, sleep apnea, as well as increased frequency of ear and throat infections from bacteria that stay in the tonsils and adenoids.
+In these situations, treatment with medication or surgery may be necessary and a visit to an ear nose and throat specialist may be helpful.

-If you are concerned about your child’s health or wish to learn more about what was discussed in this article, please visit our office or call us at 858-674-1165.
+If you are concerned about your child’s health or wish to learn more about what was discussed in this article, please schedule a visit for personalized pediatric ENT care in San Diego by calling 858-674-1165.

 RANCHO ENT IS A DIFFERENT KIND OF MEDICAL PRACTICE